Our Educational Aims

 Visitors to Fairfields comment on the calm, well-disciplined, friendly atmosphere within the classrooms.
 We believe that children feel happy and secure in this environment.
 This in turn creates the best possible attitude to learning.

-The Primary School aims to extend children’s knowledge of themselves and of the world in which they live, and through greater knowledge of themselves, to develop skills and concepts to help them relate to others, and to encourage a proper self-confidence.
+We aim to extend children’s knowledge of themselves and of the world in which they live, and through greater knowledge of themselves, to develop skills and concepts to help them relate to others, and to encourage a proper self-confidence.
 More specifically, our aim is that, from arrival at Fairfields, each pupil should move forward according to their age and ability to learn.

 Finally, we provide opportunities that will help children to develop as individuals with the skills and attitudes necessary for survival in our rapidly changing society, where high technology must be balanced with respect for humanity and the natural world.